Analysis of finite-volume discrete adjoint fields for two-dimensional compressible Euler flows: Introduction

 \section{Introduction}

 Discrete and continuous adjoint methods are well established methods to efficiently calculate derivatives of aerodynamic functions with respect to numerous design parameters.
 Adjoint-based derivatives and adjoint-fields are commonly used for local shape optimization \cite{FraShu_92,pironneau_74,Jam_88,JamMarPie_98b,CasLozPal_07}, goal-oriented mesh adaptation \cite{becker_rannacher_01,VenDar_02,Dwi_08,LosDerAla_10,FidRoe_10,FidDar_11,JPNguTro_12,BelAlaDer_19}, flow control \cite{lions_68,SarMetSip_15}, meta-modelling \cite{MorMitYlv_93}, receptivity-sensitivity-stability analyses \cite{luchini_bottaro_14}, and data assimilation \cite{talagrand_courtier_87}.
 These methods are often used for the linear analysis of non-linear conservation laws where the adjoint is defined as the dual to the linearized equations around a given solution to the direct non-linear problem.
-The continuous adjoint method refers to the discretization of the adjoint equations \cltw{associated with} the formal direct problem, while the discrete adjoint method refers to the adjoint equations to the discrete direct problem. \clfi{The assets and drawbacks of the two approaches have been listed in several articles \cite{GilPie_00,JPDwi_10}}
+The continuous adjoint method refers to the discretization of the adjoint equations associated with the formal direct problem, while the discrete adjoint method refers to the adjoint equations to the discrete direct problem. \cltw{The advantages and disavantages} of the two approaches have been listed in several articles \cite{GilPie_00,JPDwi_10}.

-Concerning the discrete adjoint method, strong efforts have been devoted to implement (either by hand or using automatic differentiation) the exact linearization of intricate schemes for intricate models \cite{AndBon_99,NieAnd_99} and also to enhance the robustness of the linear solver \cite{NemZin_02,XuRadMey_15} whereas fundamental questions relative to discrete adjoint fields are still open even for two-dimensional (2-D) compressible Euler flows.
-Although numerical simulations including viscous laminar and turbulent effects are today common practices in CFD, it is desirable to gain understanding in the discrete adjoint method addressing unresolved issues in the framework of 2-D Euler equations.
+Concerning the discrete adjoint method, strong efforts have been devoted to implement (either by hand or using automatic differentiation) the exact linearization of intricate schemes for intricate models \cite{AndBon_99,NieAnd_99} \cltw{and to} enhance the robustness of the linear solver \cite{NemZin_02,XuRadMey_15}. \cltw{However} fundamental questions \cltw{related to the} discrete adjoint fields are still open even for two-dimensional (2-D) compressible Euler flows.
+Although numerical simulations including viscous laminar and turbulent effects are \cltw{currently} common practices in CFD, it is desirable to gain \cltw{a further} understanding in the discrete adjoint method addressing unresolved \cltw{questions} in the framework of 2-D Euler equations.